 ACRA recommends that five core components underpin CR services

 All eligible patients must be offered referral to a CR service which best suits their individual needs, as soon as possible after diagnosis or before discharge from hospital including a referral to a General Practitioner (GP) for long-term care.

 Core Component 2

 All eligible cardiac patients to receive an individualised initial assessment that includes physical, psychological and social parameters with referral on to appropriate services (internal or external to the CR service) based on patient needs; followed by ongoing review, discharge assessment and follow-up.

 Core Component 3

-CR services should facilitate patients to return to, or to improve on, baseline everyday functioning, including employment, driving, resumption of sexual activity, and other activities of daily living and maintain lifelong.
+CR services should facilitate patients to return to, or to improve on, baseline everyday functioning, including employment, driving, resumption of sexual activity, and other activities of daily living and maintain lifelong behaviour change.
 When the cardiac condition or other co-morbidities preclude this, the CR service should focus on maximising potential and providing coping strategies.

 Core Component 4